All year round, daily.

 Of Lurçat style, it's situated in the church choir.
 This tapestry representing the Christ glory, was made in the middle of the 20th century in Upper Egypt, and gathered in Aubusson manufactory.
 It has been weaved by the Father Philippe Ackermann, friend of Les Gets priest, trained in weaving looms in Upper Egypt.
 Jean Lurçat admirer, painter artist and tapestry creator, he is inspired by him and copy his symmetry art, the blazing colors and three motifs which are typical of his art : the sun, the animals bestiary, the foliage.
 The tapestry has been exposed to eventual buyers in Les Gets church, by his creator.
 The municipality has decided to buy it in 1970 and expose it in the church choir.

 This church from the 19th century is really important for our local heritage.
 As well as it own history, it contain some exceptional art works.

 The Aeolian Philharmonic Organ

 A unique mechanical music instrument in Europe.
-Listed historical monument.
+Listed historical monument in 1989.